Welcome to the Phase 2 Public Sector Low Carbon Skills Fund (Phase 2 LCSF).

 At Salix we have used our learning from delivering Phase 1 LCSF to design the model for delivering this next phase.
 We have listened to feedback from our clients, our stakeholders, decision-makers, and other professionals.
 We know how important it is to communicate fluently the purpose of the scheme, the criteria for funding and how the application process and allocation of funding will be delivered.

-The Application Portal for Phase 2 LCSF will open on Wednesday 28th July 2021 at 2pm for all eligible public sector bodies to apply, with a further application window opening on Monday 13th September 2021 specifically for academies and maintained schools to apply.
+The Application Portal for Phase 2 LCSF opened on Wednesday 28th July 2021 at 2pm for all eligible public sector bodies to apply and closed to new applications on Wednesday 4th August 2021.
+A further application window opens on Monday 13th September 2021 at 2pm specifically for academies and maintained schools to apply.

 Thank you for your interest in the scheme.
 Below is a summary of the key elements of the scheme.